cuducos/PhD/README.md

 ## Generating print friendly versions

-A script helps you generating nice HTML, PDF and Word versions of the files:
+A script helps you generating nice HTML, PDF and Word versions of the files.
+Use `pipenv shell` to activate the environment and run:

 ```console
 $ python render.py <path to AsciiDoctor file>